dheero/OBF.github.io/wiki/Main_Page.md

     program](Google_Summer_of_Code "wikilink") on behalf of our [ member projects](Projects "wikilink") as an umbrella
     mentoring organization.
--   Managing our servers, colocation facilities, bank account, domain names, and other assets.
+-   Managing servers, colocation facilities, bank account, domain names, and other assets for the benefit of our [ member projects](Projects "wikilink").
 -   Public opinion and policy statements about matters related to Open Source and Open Science in bioinformatics.